WencaiZheng/School-Quant-Projects/README.md

 # School Quant Projects

-Projects I have done in internships or based on my own interests
+Projects I have done in school or just out of my interests

 ## Credit Spread Prediction